-An all seasons duvet could be a great investment, giving you options for each season of the year; a 9 tog duvet for Autumn and Spring, a 4.5 tog duvet for the Summer and the option to combine the two duvets to a 13.5 tog for the Winter.
+An all seasons duvet can be a great investment, giving you options for each season of the year; a 9 tog spring and autumn duvet, a 4.5 tog summer duvet and the option to combine the two duvets to make a 13.5 tog winter duvet.

-Therefore, a lightweight duvet could come in a variety of tog ratings.
-A heavy synthetic duvet could provide 4.5 tog summer warmth and so can a much more lightweight goose down duvet.
+A lightweight duvet can come in a variety of tog ratings.
+A heavy synthetic duvet can provide 4.5 tog summer warmth and so can a much more lightweight goose down duvet.
 Check the duvet fill weight, which is the weight of the duvet filling, before you buy.

 The higher the fill weight, the heavier the duvet.
-But as just mentioned, a heavy duvet doesn't equal a warmer duvet.
+However, a heavy duvet doesn't necessarily equal a warmer duvet.
 In down or feather duvet fillings, fill power not fill weight measures the effectiveness and quality of the insulation provided.
 So, a duvet with high fill weight but low fill power will be heavy and provide poor insulation.

 (Note that 'GSM' means the weight of the filling within a square metre.)

-Down-rich duvets are a great choice as they are lightweight but still provide superior warmth and temperature regulation.
+Down-rich duvets are a great choice as a lightweight duvet as they still provide superior warmth and temperature regulation.
 Down is the best natural insulator and offers the greatest warmth to weight ratio.
-Goose down has a larger number of fluffy filaments than duck down or feather which means it is more lightweight.
+Goose down has a larger number of fluffy filaments than duck down or feather which means it is a more lightweight duvet filling.

 Down fill power measures the quality and effectiveness of down and feather.
 The fluffier the down is, the greater the number of air chambers and therefore, the more effective it is at insulating.
-So a higher fill power provides a lighter and more insulating duvet.
+So a higher fill power provides a more insulating and lighter weight duvet.

 So, remember that a low tog rating and breathability are the most important things to consider for a summer duvet.
 And fill weight and fill power are the key elements to think about for a lightweight duvet.
 Sleep cool and comfortable!